Barbell Bench Press

 Instructions

-• Lie down on a flat bench with your feet firmly planted on the ground.
+• Lie flat on a bench with your feet firmly planted on the ground and your back pressed against the bench.

-• Grip the barbell with your hands slightly wider than shoulder-width apart, palms facing forward.
+• Grip the barbell with both hands, ensuring your hands are slightly wider than shoulder-width apart.

-• Slowly unrack the barbell and hold it directly above your chest with your arms straight.
+• Lift the barbell from the rack or have a partner hand it to you, holding it directly above your chest with your arms fully extended.

 Tips & Tricks

-• Use a spotter or safety bars when lifting heavy weights to ensure safety and prevent accidents.
+• Use a spotter when lifting heavy weights to enhance safety and boost confidence.

 Loading...